submicron13/MRIV/ProjectTemplate.md

 ## 2 - 3 Sentence Project Description (Elevator Pitch)

-> A simple website to get images from the nasa image api
+> A simple website random image viewer from the different mars rovers.

 ## What is your motivation for creating this project?